“Mobile first” CSS and getting Sass to help with legacy IE

 <link rel="stylesheet" href="/css/style.css" media="(min-width:320px)">

-You’ll notice that I didn’t wrap the style.css reference in a conditional comment to hide it from legacy versions of IE. It’s not necessary this time because the value of the media attribute is not understood by legacy versions of IE, and the style sheet will not be downloaded.
+reference in a conditional comment to hide it from legacy versions of IE. It’s not necessary this time because the value of the media

-In different circumstances, different combinations of style sheets and media attribute values will be more appropriate.
+In different circumstances, different combinations of style sheets and media

-Even if you want to don’t want to use any of the Sass or Scss syntax, the pre-processor itself can help you to write your CSS in a “mobile first” manner (with multiple breakpoints), provide a “desktop” experience for IE 6/7/8, and avoid some of the performance or maintenance concerns that are sometimes present when juggling the two requirements.
+Even if you want to don’t want to use any of the Sass or SCSS syntax, the pre-processor itself can help you to write your CSS in a “mobile first” manner (with multiple breakpoints), provide a “desktop” experience for IE 6/7/8, and avoid some of the performance or maintenance concerns that are sometimes present when juggling the two requirements.

 I’m relatively new to using Sass, so there may be even better ways to achieve the same result or even to prevent the inclusion of IE-specific CSS unless the file is being compiled into a style sheet that only IE will download.